bgachara/bgachara.github.io/posts/databases.md

 ### Buffer replacement policies

-- when DBMS needs to free up a frame to make room for a new page, it must decide which page to evict from buffer pool.
+- When DBMS needs to free up a frame to make room for a new page, it must decide which page to evict from buffer pool.
-- goals:
+- Goals:
   - correctness
   - accuracy
   - speed